 One of the most annoying parts of my profession is that you can walk into ten different chiropractic offices and get ten different opinions and treatment options.
 Essentially there isn’t a set standard of care.
 Think of it this way, you go into your primary care physician for your yearly checkup, they run some blood work and find out that your cholesterol is high.
 They recommend diet changes and put you on a prescription.
 A year later, you move across the country and find a new primary care physician.
 They run the same blood work and get the same results.
 The physician recommends diet changes and puts you on a similar prescription to help lower your cholesterol.
 Two physicians, thousands of miles apart, provide you with the same standard of care.
 This unfortunately does not occur yet in the chiropractic world.
 This is why I wanted to take the time to explain what my standard of care is.
+Elevate Sport and Spine’s goal is to exceed every other level of care.

 Every new patient begins their care at Elevate Sport and Spine Center by filling out our new patient intake forms.
 These forms are over four pages long and while I understand it’s boring to fill out it provides myself with a lot of information.
 Patients generally provide 95% of the information needed to make a diagnosis which is why we ask over a hundred questions on our intake forms.
 This also helps myself get a better understanding of the current lifestyle, past medical history, and overall health of my patients.
 After discussing with the patient their current health issues and what brought them into my office I really get to work.
 I start with a comprehensive neurological exam, orthopedic evaluation, functional movement screen, range of motion, manual muscle testing, and a complete musculoskeletal exam.
 At the end of my evaluation, I’ll explain my findings with the patient and help them relate what’s going on to their daily life.
 If I feel that imaging is necessary, I’ll refer out to our local imaging center or refer them to the appropriate medical provider.